lumeland/blog/posts/lume-2.4.0-maruja-mallo.md

 > [!warning]
 >
-> This option can make the build slower, so probably it's a good idea to enable
+> This option can make the build slower, specially if you have many external
-> it only occasionally.
+> links, so probably it's a good idea to enable it only occasionally.

 ## New plugin: `icons`

 Nowadays, most websites are using icons to a greater or lesser extent.
-The `icons` plugin allows to use easily some of the most popular SVG icon libraries.
+The `icons` plugin allows to use some of the most popular SVG icon libraries.
 The installation can't be easier:

 ```js
 import lume from "lume/mod.ts";